bzhmaddog/lcdDMD/Readme.md

-# lcDMD
+# lcdDMD

-lcDMD is a verilog project that generate an HDMI signal in order to simulate a DMD (Dot Matrix Display).
+lcdDMD is a verilog project that generate an HDMI signal in order to simulate a DMD (Dot Matrix Display).

 The generated signal is compatible with Toshiba panel LTA149B780F